-We hope you enjoyed your evening at the cookery school, Chef George loves to delight guests with his mouth-watering Gyoza & Sushi.
-If you have any questions for her please ask and we’ll get back to you.
+We hope you enjoyed your evening at the cookery school, Chef loves to delight guests with his mouth-watering Gyoza & Sushi.
+If you have any questions for chef please ask and we’ll get back to you.

 Veggie Gyoza: Serves 2

 The filling for these classic starters is really flexible, so don’t be constrained with the recipe, adapt and use up – if you have some mince or prawns, these are lovely – you just want a slightly sticky filling.
 You can adapt this recipe to have pork or chicken mince, or fine dice some prawns.
 Cook before you you fill!